 Editing a PDF File Using Microsoft Word

 A recent version of Microsoft Word (2013 or later) will allow you to edit a PDF document once you open a file within the program.
 However, information like cell spacing, tables, form-fill-in features, and font effect will be a bit wonky, but it can work in a pinch with a bit of editing.
+A better solution is to use PDFCreator to convert the document – click here to convert.

 Editing a PDF File Using Google Docs